Three-Dimensional Data Storage

 The difficult part in storing any kind of data is to enable efficient access and manipulation.
 The patterns of data access that a Willow implementation needs to support are primarily determined by two factors: how do applications access the data, and how do several data stores sync their contents?

 The bare minimum functionality that a Willow database has to provide to applications is the creation of new Entries, and retrieval of Payloads by Entry.
-The three-dimnsionality of Willow suggests a natural way for applications to access data in bulk: by querying for all Entries in an Area11Queries for 3dRanges are not particularly meaningful in the face of end-to-end encrypted data; we recommend to always use Areas in human-facing components such as programming APIs..
+The three-dimensionality of Willow suggests a natural way for applications to access data in bulk: by querying for all Entries in an Area11Queries for 3dRanges are not particularly meaningful in the face of end-to-end encrypted data; we recommend to always use Areas in human-facing components such as programming APIs..

 As for the requirements of syncing, we shall use the WGPS as a (somewhat demanding) baseline.
 The WGPS needs to compute Fingerprints for arbitrary 3dRanges, to split arbitrary 3dRanges into multiple, roughly equally-sized subranges, and to constrain Areas to a number of newest Entries (to work with AreaOfInterests).